Its on neck,hands ,back of knees,and stomach need help very important!! is very itchy. Need something not expensive, that is found around the house .

 - psoriasis signs and symptoms – must see

 - Psoriasis Overview

 - To reduce dry skin and help psoriasis symptoms, it is sensible to not use shower scrubs, as they not only hurt skin by leaving tiny scratches, they also scrape off the naturally occurring skin oil.

 - Although anti-inflammatory solutions may relieve signs of the illness they do not solve the underlying affliction and may not be the best option for cure.

 - There may be severe variation between patients in the effectiveness of specific psoriasis treatments and, as a result of this, dermatologists often use a trial-and-error approach to working out the most appropriate treatment for their patient.

-- It has long been proven that daily, short, non-burning exposure to the sun is known to clear or improve psoriasis.
+- It has long been recognized that prevalent, short, non-burning exposure to the sun helps to reduce or improve psoriasis.

-- Psoriasis is frequently a lifelong problem; there is currently no cure but numerous treatments can help to control the symptoms that affect the victim.
+- Psoriasis is often a lifelong condition; there is currently no cure but numerous treatments can help to reduce the symptoms that affect the patient.

-- Psoriasis might become worse over time but it is very difficult to predict which patients will go on to develop extensive psoriasis or those in whom the disease may appear to go away.
+- Psoriasis can become worse over time but it is not possible to predict who will go on to develop extensive psoriasis or those in whom the disease may appear to recede.

-- The scaly patches caused by psoriasis, that we call psoriatic plaques, are areas of inflammation and excessive skin production around which skin swiftly accumulates.
+- The scaly patches caused by psoriasis, known as psoriatic plaques, are points of inflammation and intensive skin production where skin rapidly accumulates.

 - Psoriasis plaques usually occur around the skin of our elbows and knees, but can affect any area such as the scalp and genitals.